top of page

-Fall offers a variety of delicious flavors from caramel apple to pumpkin spice and cinnamon pear.
-Let's not forget fall foods like squash, root vegetables, and fruits.
-Acorn, butternut, delicata, and spaghetti squashes.
-The change of seasons is a gentle reminder to add variety to meals and incorporate seasonal produce.
-Here are my suggestions for enjoying fall foods in a healthful way.
+Fall offers a variety of delicious flavors like sweet caramel apple, pumpkin spice, and cinnamon pear to savory roasted chicken, pork chops, winter squash, and root vegetables.
+The change of seasons is a gentle reminder to add variety to our meals and incorporate seasonal produce.
+Here are my suggestions for healthfully enjoying fall foods.

 Squash